cryxli/mcrecipe/README.md

 ### Size

-The first "command" of a resipe is `size`.
+The first "command" of a recipe is `size`.
 It describes how many spaces the crafting grid should have.

 It understands any combination of "width times height" including odd shaped recipes like 3x1 or 1x2.